 Rachel Tinker-Kulberg has a PhD in Biology and over 25-years of research and teaching experience.
 She has a passion for using sustainable agriculture technologies to improve health outcomes and the environment.
 Rachel owns Floppy Hat Farms , a sustainable urban farm located at Healing with CAARE, Inc in Durham, North Carolina, that uses waste from the on-site community food pantry to operate a continuous-flow vermicomposting system.
 The farm also houses an aquaponic system that uses the earthworms grown on site to feed the fish and horseshoe crabs, which are currently being cultured for biomedical research.
 As a senior research scientist at Kepley Biosystems, Inc in Greensboro, NC, she is also developing an innovative and cost-effective method to grow “designer” earthworms as a fish meal replacement for the aquafeed industry.

 Rhonda Sherman has given more than 1,000 presentations and written more than 65 articles on vermicomposting and other sustainability topics.
-She recently completed The Worm Farmer’s Handbook published by Chelsea Green Publishing.
+Her new book, The Worm Farmer’s Handbook was published by Chelsea Green Publishing and released November 6, 2018.
 Rhonda has conducted workshops in Guyana, Argentina, the Dominican Republic, and throughout the United States.
 Since 2001, she has offered annually the nation’s only conference on large-scale vermicomposting, helping more than 1,000 people to start-up or expand earthworm farms.
 Rhonda developed and is the director of the two-acre Compost Learning Lab (CL2) at NC State University, which features 26 types of composting and vermicomposting bins and areas for hands-on training activities. https://composting.ces.ncsu.edu/